Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

 \subsection{Synthetic dust polarization at 150 GHz and 353 GHz}

 By post-processing the multi-phase simulation with the radiative transfer code \textsc{Polaris}, we produced synthetic dust polarization maps, including the intensity $I$ and Stokes parameters $Q$ and $U$ at 150 GHz and 353 GHz.
 The resulting $I$, $Q$, and $U$ maps are presented in Fig.~\ref{fig:dust_map}.
 At a given frequency, the three maps exhibit distinct spatial morphologies.
 When comparing the two frequencies, the most notable difference is in amplitude: the 150 GHz maps are approximately one order of magnitude fainter than the 353 GHz maps.
 This difference arises because thermal dust emission scales rapidly with frequency.
 Furthermore, while the maps at the two frequencies are globally similar in spatial distributions, significant local variations exist.
-A detailed analysis of polarization properties is presented in Truong et al. (2026, in prep.).